MobileROS/MobileROS/details.md

 ### Communication-Aware Map Enhancement

-The Cross Domain Engine implements an innovative communication-aware map enhancement function, which is one of the key differentiating features of WirelessROS:
+The Cross Domain Engine implements an innovative communication-aware map enhancement function, which is one of the key differentiating features of MobileROS:

 1. **Communication Quality Mapping**: The system builds a spatial distribution map of communication quality by continuously observing communication quality at different locations.
 This process is implemented in the `robot_pose_callback` method, where the system associates the current position with observed communication quality and updates the communication quality map whenever it receives a robot position update.